-- Establish a "wash pad" connected to the sanitary sewer system. - Direct wash water to an "isolated" sump or holding tank for collection and removal by a disposal company. - Where collection of waste water from washing or mobile pressure washing activities is impractical, it may be permissible to direct the waste water away from storm drains to landscaped or gravel areas; however, you may be liable for any contamination or damage associated with this practice. - Contact the City of Port Coquitlam, Engineering Department, for further information on sanitary sewer connections, or contact the Ministry of Water, Land and Air Protection for other disposal information. - Interior drains must have an approved connection to the sanitary sewer system. - Wastewater from radiator flushing, steam cleaning, engine cleaning, parts washing, caustic tank cleaning operations or pressure washing result in heavy loads of sediments, oils and grease.
-This wastewater must be disposed to an approved connection to the sanitary sewer and take place in areas where there is no risk of spillage to the storm drain system. - Drip pans must be placed under any leaking vehicles to capture leaking fluids. - Waste automotive fluids and parts washing solvents must be properly recycled or disposed of by an approved disposal or recycling contractor.
+- Establish a "wash pad" connected to the sanitary sewer system. - Direct wash water to an "isolated" sump or holding tank for collection and removal by a disposal company. - Where collection of waste water from washing or mobile pressure washing activities is impractical, it may be permissible to direct the waste water away from storm drains to landscaped or gravel areas, however, you may be liable for any contamination or damage associated with this practice. - Contact the City of Port Coquitlam, Engineering Department for further information on sanitary sewer connections, or contact the BC Ministry of Water, Land and Air Protection for other disposal information. - Interior drains must have an approved connection to the sanitary sewer system. - Drip pans must be placed under any leaking vehicles to capture leaking fluids. - Some waste automotive fluids including oil and oil filters are considered "special wastes" under the Waste Management Act.
+Oil filters must be drained and stored separately.
+All waste automotive fluids must be properly recycled or disposed of by an approved disposal or recycling contractor.